flutter/engine/impeller/docs/shader_optimization.md

 That being said, newer graphics devices have architectures that allow for both simpler shader compilation and better handling of traditionally slow shader code.
-In fact, straight forward "unoptimized" shader code filled with branches may significantly outperform the equivalent branchless optimized shader code when targeting newer GPU architectures.
+In fact, straightforward "unoptimized" shader code filled with branches may significantly outperform the equivalent branchless optimized shader code when targeting newer GPU architectures.